sirjofri/EditorScreenshot/Readme.md

 - `Size`: The size of the window to capture, in pixels, using the format `WxH`.
 - `Name`: Optional name of the screenshot.
 If not specified, the name of the window (tab name) is used.
+- `Warmup`: Optional number of frames to wait before capturing the screenshot.
+This is useful for widgets that take more than one frame for the final presentation.
 - `Highlight`: A path to a child widget to highlight (See next section).
 This key can appear multiple times.

 ### Widget highlighting